devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 ## Result

-After following the above steps you should see the resulting `index.html` page when you view your website.
+After the workflow runs successfully, visit your website URL.
+You should see the updated `index.html` page.

 ![Final result](finalResult.png)

-Once you are done, you can disable this workflow on the GitHub Actions page, or simply delete it since you repeat what you have done here with the JWT Pizza frontend code in a future assignment, and you don't want this to run every time you commit your code.
+Once you have confirmed the deployment works, you can disable or delete this test workflow.
+You will implement a similar deployment process for the actual JWT Pizza frontend code in a later assignment.